Regularization of Limited Memory Quasi-Newton Methods for Large-Scale Nonconvex Minimization: Numerical Experiments

 Note again that our comparison above is based exclusively on function evaluations, not CPU times.
 It may be interesting to also conduct an analysis of CPU times, but this would effectively require another programming language due to the lack of optimizing compilation in languages like \texttt{Python} or \texttt{MATLAB}, which incurs significant overhead on loops and repeated assignment operations.
 We anticipate that realistic CPU times would slightly benefit the line search L-BFGS methods due to the logistic effort associated with limited memory updating in the regularized methods (see Section~\ref{Sec:Matrices:BFGS}).

-Finally, Table~\ref{Tab:SuccessfulSteps2} shows the average ratio of accepted steps for all algorithms from this section and \textsf{regLBFGS}.
+Finally, Table~\ref{Tab:SuccessfulSteps2} shows the average ratio of accepted steps and total number of solved problems for all algorithms from this section, and \textsf{regLBFGS}.
 The interpolation-based Mor\'e--Thuente line search achieves around 95\% acceptance in the monotone and nonmonotone implementations.
 Somewhat unsurprisingly, the trust-region based \textsf{eigLBFGS} algorithms achieves the highest acceptance rate in the monotone case. \textsf{regLBFGS} again stands out with 99\% acceptance in the nonmonotone case.

 \begin{remark}[Further improvements] It is possible to incorporate further modifications and improvements into the regularized quasi-Newton schemes, but we have abstained from doing so in order to facilitate a fair comparison.
 For instance, it may be beneficial to update the quasi-Newton information in \emph{rejected} steps since the trial function value and gradient provide meaningful information \cite{Sugimoto2014}.
 Note that this technique is covered by the framework of Algorithm~\ref{Alg:RegularizedQN} since we allow $\mmat{B}_k$ to be chosen anew in each iteration. \end{remark}